AP freelancer among 4 journalists killed in Israeli strikes on Gaza hospital, health officials say

 In one of Dagga's last social media posts on Sunday, she published a selfie of herself.

-Lidman reported from Jerusalem.
-Associated Press writers Samy Magdy contributed from Cairo and Sam Metz from Jerusalem.
+Lidman reported from Jerusalem and Magdy from Cairo.
+Associated Press writer Sam Metz contributed from Jerusalem.

-Note: This story has been updated to correct that Dagga’s son is 13, not 12.